Itera/cypress-kurs-2021/__tasks__/task1/README.md

 In Cypress, we use `describe` in order to describe a test-suite which groups several test-cases that tests the same component.
 Each test-case is described with an `it`, where each `it` is one test case.
 Notice that we’re using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) here, this is the common way of writing Cypress tests and the most readable.

-The first thing we want to do is to make cypress visit the webpage we are going to test, for that we will use the following command
+The first thing you want to do is to make cypress visit the webpage we are going to test, for that you will need the following command
 ```javascript
 cy.visit('https://jira-clone.mad.itera.no/project/board');
 ```